-From a distance I could hear the faint sound of melodic drums echoing through the air.
+From a distance I can hear the faint sound of melodic drums echoing through the air.
 It felt like I was being ushered into an African tribal village.
 When we arrived there was live traditional music welcoming us into camp.

 When we finally settled into our tents we headed out to spend some time exploring the dunes around the campsite.

 The next day we woke up super early to climb one of the nearby sand dunes and watch the sun rise.
-It was incredibly difficult for me to wake up because of how cold it was in the morning but definitely worth the effort.
+It was insanely difficult for me to wake up because of how cold it was in the morning but definitely worth the effort.

 After our hike we returned to camp, had a quick breakfast and made our way back to Merzouga.